threefoldtech/tfgrid-sdk-go/user-contracts-mon/README.md

 Ensure that you have installed:

-- Go programming language (version 1.19 or higher)
+- Go programming language (version 1.19 or higher if not using docker)
 - Git

 ### How to start